 This is located in Franconia Notch State Park in Lincoln.
 The Basin, a 30-foot-wide, 15-foot-deep bowl hewn from a torrent of rushing water pouring down the face of granite cliffs, is a geological masterpiece.
 Dating back to the Ice Age.
 Parking is accessible in both directions via exit 34A off I-93.
 A gentle, paved hike leads from the parking lot to The Basin itself.
 Dog friendly.
 There are 2 viewing areas.
 One is handicap accessible.
 The walk to the basin is less than 10 minutes and there is a parking area.
 Don’t miss the amazing Baby Flume waterfall as well.
 These are natural waterfalls created by the rushing waters of the Pemigewasset.

-More amazing pictures from Franconia Notch State Park
+More incredible pictures from Franconia Notch State Park

 Sculptured Rocks – Hebron